Integer-Programming Ensemble of Temporal-Relations Classifiers: Conclusions

 \section{Conclusions}

 Building an ensemble of classifiers can provide a significant improvement in precision and recall over the individual classifiers.
 The improvement in recall is understandable, considering the ensemble uses the \emph{union} of classifiers' results.

-We have demonstrated that enforcing consistency constraints over the results of even a small number of individual classifiers improves precision in this particular case.
-Further, this overall consistency is required in order to make practical use of the inferred temporal relations between events in real-world applications.
+We have demonstrated that enforcing consistency constraints over the results of even a small number of individual classifiers improves precision over the individual classifiers in two recent competitions in classifying temporal relations.
+This overall consistency is required in order to make practical use of the inferred temporal relations between events in real-world applications.
+While one cannot hope for the processing of web-scale texts using the present IP solvers in milliseconds, the approach seems well-suited to the scale of the data sets used in the competitions, which in turn may be representative of real-world datasets.

-Promising directions for future research include exploring alternative weights such as precision, means of combining the individual classifiers, c.f. \cite{667881}, the use of soft constraints, c.f. \cite{Burke2201271}, and applications to spatial expressions, where a similar algebra can be developed.
+Promising directions for future research include exploring alternative weights such as precision, alternative means of combining the individual classifiers, cf. \cite{667881}, and the use of soft constraints, cf. \cite{Burke2201271}.
+While this research concentrated on event and temporal relations detection and classification, it can readily be extended to other types of classifiers, such as for spatial expressions, where a similar algebra can be developed in terms of geo-coordinates.
+One may also consider replacing integer programming with constraint logic programming (CLP) or valued constraint satisfaction (VCS), or a binary search over the objective function value coupled with constraint satisfaction (CSP) and propositional satisfiability (SAT).
+There, some of the solvers may also present compelling cost-benefit trade-offs.